thermotools/SurfPack/README.md

-# Thermopack DFT
+# SurfPack
-Classical density functinal theory for thermopack
+## Classical density functinal theory for surfaces and interfaces

 # Issues
   * Binary weights and accuracy when not using Fourier weights